-4. Result and discussion
+4 Result and discussion

-4.1.
-The effect of tank depth variation
+4.1 The effect of tank depth variation

-The tracer curves evaluate the tank performance where the tank depth (D_t) and the baffle height (D_f) change with a 5-second pigment injection.
-Then, the pigment concentrations will be measured in the inlet and outlet (effluent) over three hours to find the difference.
-Figures 5 and 6 display the tracer curve results for a tank depth variation and baffle height of 1.52 and 2.13 meter, in which the tank diameter is equal to 47.24 meter.
+The tracer curves evaluate the tank performance where the tank depth (D_t) and the baffle height (D_f) change with a 5 s pigment injection.
+Then, the pigment concentrations will be measured in the inlet and outlet (effluent) over 3 h to find the difference.
+Figures 5 and 6 display the tracer curve results for a tank depth variation and baffle height of 1.52 and 2.13 m, in which the tank diameter is equal to 47.24 m.